lmarzen/dice-mosaic/README.md

 </ul>
 -f
 <ul>
-Invert the colors of the image.
+Invert(flip) the colors of the image.
 </ul>